 ASLI invests in – and actively asset-manages – a diversified portfolio of logistics real estate assets in Europe with the aim of providing its shareholders with a regular and attractive level of income return, together with the potential for long-term income and capital growth (target total return of 7.5% a year in euros).

-ASLI invests in a portfolio of European urban mid-box logistics assets, diversified by both geography and tenant, with a focus on well-located assets at established distribution hubs and within population centres.
+ASLI invests in a portfolio of European urban mid-box logistics assets, diversified by both geography and tenant, with a focus on what the manager believes are well-located assets at established distribution hubs and within population centres.
 ASLI’s aim is to provide its shareholders with a regular and attractive level of stable income return, together with the potential for long-term income and capital growth (it has targeted a total return of 7.5% a year in euros).
 ASLI benefits from inflation-linked leases across its portfolio.

 ASLI has an annual dividend yield target of 5% for an investor in the company at launch.
-Quarterly dividends are expected to be consistent with the annual underlying return from the portfolio after debt.
+Quarterly dividends are expected to be consistent with the annual underlying levered portfolio return.
 Dividends have historically been paid in sterling, with the assets and the income derived from them predominantly in euros.
 The manager may use currency hedging to help reduce the volatility of the income, but there is no current intention to hedge the capital value of the portfolio.
 Shareholders are also able to elect to receive distributions in euros.

 The higher interest rate environment across the Eurozone has negatively impacted valuations of commercial real estate.
 The European Central Bank announced in December a rise in eurozone interest rates to 2.5% to help fight inflation.
-More rate rises are expected, putting upward pressure on investment yields across the commercial real estate sector (which translates to lower valuations).
+More rate rises are expected, putting pressure on investment yields across the commercial real estate sector.
 The five-year Euribor swap rate (the typical floating rate on which banks add their margin for lending to real estate) has increased from 0.086% to 2.899% in the 12 months to 10 January 2023.
 This reduced the spread between total cost of debt and real estate yields, including prime logistics where yields had compressed to around 3%.

-Without the availability of low-cost finance, which had pushed property yields to new record low levels, many leveraged investors have been taken out of the market and the pressures that underpinned pricing have been taken away.
+Without the availability of low-cost finance, which had pushed yields to new record low levels, many leveraged investors have been taken out of the market and the pressures that underpinned pricing have been taken away, the manager says.
 Lower-yielding commercial real estate sectors find themselves one of the most susceptible among the real estate sectors to softening investment yields and falling capital values.
-This is likely to have a greater impact on the UK logistics sector where the yield spread (prime logistics yields minus total financing cost) was demonstrably narrower than in European markets – with historically higher finance costs and lower property yields.
+This is likely to have a greater impact on the UK logistics sector where the yield spread (prime logistics yields minus total financing cost) was demonstrably narrower than in Europe– with historically higher finance costs and lower property yields, the manager adds.

 By how much values fall, it is too early to say and depends on a number of factors including how long it takes to bring inflation under control – something inherently linked with the war in Ukraine and energy prices. abrdn says that a re-rating of real estate yields is underway and will continue throughout 2023, before stabilising.